ndemarch/asymmetry-and-machine-learning/README.md

 # asymmetry-and-machine-learning
 Calculation of shape asymmetry statistic to identify ram pressure stripping galaxies.
-Machine learning is used to define morphological classes for a galaxy cluster.
+Machine learning is used to group our morphological classes for a galaxy cluster.

 Functions within asymetry_utils.py script are: